Religion in the United Kingdom: Anglicanism

+The largest Christian denomination in the UK, as measured by baptised persons, is Anglicanism with 23.9 million baptised Anglicans.
+The World Christian Database, published in 2021, estimated there were 23 million baptised Anglicans in England, 1.1 million in Wales, and 250,000 in Northern Ireland.
+The estimate of baptised Anglicans is defined as being for "affiliated" Anglicans, meaning persons baptised in an Anglican church, not necessarily those who self-identify as Anglicans.
 The Church of England is the established church in England.
 Its most senior bishops sit in the national parliament and the Monarch is its supreme governor.
 It is also the "mother church" of the worldwide Anglican Communion.
 The Church of England separated from the Catholic Church in 1534 and became the established church by Parliament in the Act of Supremacy, beginning a series of events known as the English Reformation.
 Historically it has been the predominant Christian denomination in England and Wales, in terms of both influence and number of adherents.

 The Church of Ireland has 219,788 members in Northern Ireland where they make up 11.6% of the population across 418 congregations.

 The Scottish Episcopal Church, which is part of the Anglican Communion (but not a "daughter church" of the Church of England), dates from the final establishment of Presbyterianism in Scotland in 1690, when it split from the Church of Scotland.
 In the 1920s, the Church in Wales became disestablished and independent from the Church of England, but remains in the Anglican Communion.

 During the years 2012 to 2014 the number of members of the Church of England dropped by around 1.7 million.

 In 2018, 12% of the population of Great Britain identify as Anglicans, a sharp decline from 1983 when 40% of the population identified as Anglicans.